image-source-control/image-source-control/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The Image Source Control manages image sources, displays them and warns if they are missing.
+Show image credits, image captions, and copyrights.
+Manage image sources and warn if they are missing.
+The original plugin since 2012.

 == Description ==

-Did you ever forget to add the source to an image in the frontend, and the lawyer of the copyright holder knocked on your door due to missing credits?
+Are you concerned about being held liable for violating copyright law and would like to start crediting owners properly?

+Do you want to give back to photographers and illustrators by adding image credits, so they are rightfully attributed?

+Or are you a creator yourself and want to show information on the picture licenses for your image gallery under which publishers can use or purchase your work?

-Image Source Control (ISC) helps to prevent this situation.
+Image Source Control is your go-to solution when it comes to handling copyright-protected photos and illustrations.

-Just add the image source in the backend and choose how to display it on your website.

-**Image Source layouts**
+**Image Credit layouts**

 Choose between different credit displays:

-* list all image sources below the content of a specific page or place the list manually
+* List all image sources below the content of a specific page or place the list manually
-* credit as a caption above the image
+* Show an image caption overlay above the image
-* embed a complete credit list of all images and photos on your website
+* Embed a complete image credit list with thumbnails on your website

 **Frontend Features**

-* display credits for images in the content, galleries, shortcodes, and featured images
+* Display image credits in the content, for image galleries, images added by shortcodes, and featured images
-* define the layout and position of the image credits
+* Define the layout and position of the image credits
-* attach the Per-page list automatically or using a shortcode or PHP function
+* Attach the Per-page list automatically, by using a shortcode, or with a PHP function
-* display image sources on archive pages
+* Display image sources on archive pages
-* block editor: detects image sources for the image, cover image, and gallery blocks
+* Block editor: detects image sources for the image, cover image, and gallery blocks
-* link to the copyright holder and include a link to the image license
+* Link to the copyright holder and include a link to the image license

 **Backend Features**

-* manage image source within the Media dashboard and in the settings of the Image and Cover Image blocks
+* Add credits for any image file uploaded to the Media library or as an Image or Cover Image block
-* quickly assign a centrally defined source to any image and choose three options: hide photo sources for these images, show a specific source (e.g., your name), or the uploaders name
+* Quickly assign a centrally defined source to any image and choose three options: hide image sources for these images, show a specific source (e.g., your name), or the uploader’s name
-* warn about missing image sources
+* Warn about missing image sources
-* manage, display, and link available licenses
+* Manage, display, and link available licenses

+**Featured Image Caption**

+ISC Lite works for Featured Images.
+By default, you will see the image credits options in the media library and the featured image options in the block editor.

+The featured image caption shows in the Per-page list with all other image sources on the page.

+Check out the premium features to display the image caption overlay for featured images.

 **Premium-Features**

 [Check out all features of Image Source Control](https://imagesourcecontrol.com/?utm_source=wporg&utm_medium=link&utm_campaign=all-features).

-* list image credits for images outside of the content
+* List credits for images outside of the content
-* manage image credits for images hosted outside of the media library
+* Manage image credits for images hosted outside of the media library
-* bulk-edit image copyright information in the media library
+* Bulk-edit image copyright information in the media library
-* show the standard photo credit for all images without a selected source
+* Show the standard picture credit for all images without a selected source
+* Personal email support

 [See Pricing](https://imagesourcecontrol.com/pricing/?utm_source=wporg&utm_medium=link&utm_campaign=pricing).

 == Instructions ==

-Take a look at the [Image Source Control Manual](https://imagesourcecontrol.com/manual/).
+Take a look at the [Image Source Control Documentation](https://imagesourcecontrol.com/documentation/?utm_source=wporg&utm_medium=link&utm_campaign=documentation).

 Find a list of missing images sources and other debug tools under _Media > Image sources_